Koverse/documentation/docs/source/installguide.rst

 **dataStoreSetting.zookeeperServers**

 This is a comma-separated list of ZooKeeper servers in the form of <HOSTNAME>:<PORT>.
 The default ZooKeeper port is 2181.

+**koverseBaseURL**

+The URL that will be sent out in password reset e-mails, this should be the same URL that you are using to access the Koverse user interface, for example http://demo.koverse.com

+**smtpServerHostName**

+The e-mail server that the Koverse software will use to send e-mail, needs to be enabled for automated password resets to work.
+Should be a hostname, for example: smtp.example.com

+**smtpServerPort**

+The network port that Koverse will use to send e-mail via SMTP, the default is 25.

+**smtpUsername**

+If authentication is required for Koverse to send e-mail, this should be set to the username to use when authenticating to the SMTP server.

+**smtpPassword**

+If authentication is required for Koverse to send e-mail, this should be set to the password to use when authenticating to the SMTP server.

+**smtpFromEmailAddress**

+When Koverse sends e-mails, it will use this setting to determine what address to use as a sending address.
+For example, no-reply@example.com

+**smtpConnectionType**

+The type of network security to use when connecting to the SMTP server.
+Can be one of plain,TLS or SSL.
+TLS is strongly recommended unless it is not supported by your SMTP server.

 koverse-webapp.properties
 -------------------------